 Fonts

 - Embed all fonts in the PDF.
 KDP's automated check flags any unembedded font as a rejection trigger.
-In InDesign, this is automatic with PDF/X-1a preset.
+In InDesign, this is automatic with the PDF/X-1a preset.
 In Photoshop, rasterize text layers before flattening.

 - Outline fonts for safety if you are using rare typefaces.
 Converting text to outlines removes any font-loading risk at KDP's printer end.